agbrs/agb/book/src/platformer/06_the_player.md

 What happens if you set gravity to `num!(0.1)`?
 What about jump velocity of `num!(-3)`?
 Many platformers spend a lot of time tuning these values to get the movement feeling right.

+Try implementing variable jump height: reduce gravity while the A button is held so that tapping A gives a short hop and holding it gives a full jump.